 - 32 bit color.

-- Windows Vista, Windows 7, or Windows XP (with some restrictions).
+- Windows Vista, Windows 7, Windows 10 (Firefox only), Windows XP (with some restrictions).
 PEAT can also be run on a dual-boot Mac by booting into Windows with Boot Camp.

 - Enough hard disk space to store captured videos.
 The frame size is fairly small, but the captured videos are not compressed.
 Three minutes of video occupies about 1GB of hard disk space.